St. Wulstan's Roman Catholic Primary School

 Pupil Voice, Spring 2023

-Our British Values Assembly, Spring 2024
+Our British Values Assembly, Summer 2024

 The Department for Education has recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."